 The effect of Bordeaux Etch with zinc is essentially an electrochemical process and the results are very similar to galv-etch.
 Briefly, zinc has a much higher electrode potential ( Zn2+ = -0.76) than copper ( Cu2+ = +0.34), and as a result it displaces copper ions from the copper sulphate solution (CuSO4), and the zinc ions combine with the sulphate (SO4) ions to form zinc sulphate (ZnSO4).
 If the copper deposit remains in contact with the zinc there could be a side reaction - the metals in contact in a slightly acidic copper sulphate solution form a short-circuited galvanic cell called a zinc-copper couple - producing a very small quantity of hydrogen and thus making the solution less acidic (more alkaline).
 As the alkalinity builds up so that the pH goes above 7 there will be a reaction with the zinc and copper ions to give an additional precipitate of zinc and copper hydroxide.
 This side reaction can be exploited to create a texture over areas of open bite.
 But normally it is a good idea to brush away the deposit as it is formed which results in a more even bite and prolongs the life of the solution.
 There is usually a fine layer of black hydroxide adhering to the etched open areas which can be washed off, or comes off with the first proofs.
 Then the etched areas have a fine crystalline texture, similar to galv-tone, which helps to hold ink.

 Some sites and books have recently suggested adding salt to copper sulphate to create 'Saline sulphate etch' , which may then be used electrolytically in the Galv-On process, or by mistake used to etch copper.
 But there are dangers in using salt or sodium chloride in solution, either added to copper sulphate or by itself.
 Using brine as an electrolyte generates chlorine gas, hydrogen gas, and produces caustic soda.
 Different toxic chemicals are produced when etching metals like zinc, aluminium, and steel.
 Free copper deposit produced by etching zinc plates in saline sulphate etch forms a 'zinc copper couple' which generates a current and produces chlorine, hydrogen and caustic soda.
 Free chlorine and hydrogen gas in a confined space like a covered etching tray can form an explosive mixture.
 If the chlorine gas is not channelled and collected, but mixes freely with the caustic soda, then sodium chlorate is produced .
-Sodium chlorate is a very toxic chemical banned since 2008 in the European Union where it was used as a powerful weed killer. (see the links page for the websites giving further information about the processes of electrolysis of brine)
+Sodium chlorate is a very toxic chemical banned since 2008 in the European Union where it was used as a powerful weed killer. (see Appendix C for further information about the processes of electrolysis of brine)

 Disposal can be done in two ways : filter and save the completely spent solution to use as the electrolyte for galv-etching zinc plates.
 If you are not doing that, or have too much, then the solution must not be put down the drain because of the zinc sulphate and the residual copper sulphate left in it.
 To make it safe for disposal, you can add sodium carbonate (washing soda) or sodium hydroxide to it to neutralize it, until the pH value goes up to between 7.0 and 8.0, testing it with indicator paper.
 Copper and zinc hydroxide will be deposited as a sludge.
 Allow the sludge to settle, pour off the liquid, further dilute it and then it can be poured down the drain.
 Collect the sludge in plastic bags and dispose of it as required by your local authority.
 When neutralizing it, be careful not to allow it to become too alkaline because the hydroxides will be redissolved.
 If you are galv-etching copper plates as well as using Bordeaux etch, then keep the dilute copper sulphate used for that completely separate from the concentrated Bordeaux etch solution, in well marked containers.
 It is not dangerous to use the wrong one, but a diluted copper sulphate prepared for galv-etch will not etch zinc satisfactorily, and a partly spent Bordeaux etch solution, used electrolytically for galv-etching a copper plate, will deposit zinc on your cathode.
 (TOP)